 Their original Fine Dry Gin is produced in small batches and uses 13 botanicals to give it flavours of juniper, cardamom, citrus and floral, which makes a cloudy G&T when mixed.
 They also have a pretty in pink Raspberry & Hibiscus Gin which uses local raspberries.
 Buy online

-You can join them for a ‘ginformational’ tasting at their distillery or a Lab Experience where you make your own bottle of gin in their state-of-the-art labs.
-You start by learning about the gin-making process and choosing your botanicals, then your gin is infused while you take a tour and try a few gins before bottling and labelling your own 70ml bottle to take home.
-Buy online
+They also run a Gin School where you make your own gin in their state-of-the-art labs.
+You start by learning about the gin-making process and choosing your botanicals, then your gin is infused in their copper stills while you try their gins, before it’s bottled to take home.
+Buy online*

 9. Bath Distillery Gin